13 statistics that show why Red Bull had to fire Perez and Lawson

 But their combined 11 points were only 11.96% of Schumacher’s 92 points that year, and Schumacher actually missed two races.

 If ever there was a statistic to depress a Perez fan, this is probably as good as any.
-Max’s points score for this season is exactly the same as Checo’s for the last two seasons.
-Dr Marko is not happy with this one.
+Max’s points score for 2024 is exactly the same as Checo’s for the previous two seasons combined.
+Dr Marko was not happy with this one.

 Perez has actually achieved this feat twice; first in 2021 and now again in 2024.
 The only other driver to manage it was Rubens Barichello in 2001, when his teammate Michael Schumacher was at his most dominant for Ferrari.